obin-odayo/Mini-Champs/docs/game/creatures.md

 ## Giants

 Giants are large Creatures with a high health pool and deal high damage.
-Giants drop gold and sometimes [[equipment]] on kill.
+Giants drop gold and sometimes [[materials]] on kill.